Services

 Subscription Store

-The Subscription Store allows extensions to:
+The Subscription Store allows extensions to do the following:

 Add Subscription

-This example shows how to add a subscription to a specific client with the subscription store.
+This example shows how to add a subscription to a specific client with the Subscription Store.

 TopicSubscription subscription = Builders.topicSubscription()